Pearl Dairy Farms Limited: Diversification

 As part of its diversification strategy, the company announced plans to enter new regional markets including, Ethiopia, Malawi, South Sudan and Zambia.
 The four leading export products for the company are (a) powdered milk (b) UHT milk (c) butter and (d) flavored milk.

 In June 2021, the company unveiled a new milk-processing line capable of packaging 130000 L daily.
 The line, which incorporates Sweden-based Tetra Pak technology, cost USh9.25 billion (approx. US$2.6 million) to install.
 The UHT milk packaged on this line has a shelf-life of up to 9 months if unopened.
 The company also announced its entry into Ethiopia, South Sudan and Malawi.

 Recent developments

-In October 2021, the company exported, 50 tonnes of powdered milk, under their Lato Milk brand.
+In October 2021, the company exported 50 tonnes of powdered milk under its Lato Milk brand.
 The milk, in two forty-foot container trucks, was destined for Zambia by road, the first ever milk export consignment to that country, from Uganda.
 The shipment was part of an annual order by the Coca-Cola Beverages Zambia Limited amounting to 700 metric tonnes of powdered milk from Pearl Dairy Farms.